loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

 ## The Front-End

-In this section, we'll take a quick look at what happens under the hood of the user interface.
+In this section, we'll take a quick look at what happens under the hood of our front-end.

 We splitted the code roughly into two files:

-### ./src/binance-loom-ethereum.js
+### The User Interface

-This file mainly deals with the user interface.
+The `/src/binance-loom-ethereum.js` file mainly deals with the user interface.
 Also, since transferring tokens to Binance and Ethereum will require us to pay fees, we import and initialize the [BNBCoin](https://github.com/loomnetwork/loom-examples/blob/master/src/bnb/BNBCoin.js) and [LoomEthCoin](https://github.com/loomnetwork/loom-examples/blob/master/src/LoomEthCoin/LoomEthCoin.js) classes:

 ```js
 this.bep2Coin = new BinanceExtdevRinkeby()